Rosedale, Auckland

 Rosedale is a suburb on the North Shore of Auckland, New Zealand.
 It is located 12 kilometres north of the city centre, to the south of the suburbs of Pinehill and Albany.
 It is under the local governance of the Auckland Council.
+Northern Rosedale is also known by the name Upper Harbour.

+History

 The business and light industrial area of Rosedale was given the name North Harbour Industrial Estate when construction commenced on it in the 1990s.
 The former North Shore City Council the changed the name of this area back to Rosedale in 2009, as a result of a broader review of suburb names and boundaries in the North Shore.
 This area is sometimes referred to by the former name.
 Business North Harbour, the association responsible for the area's business improvement district, retains the place name of North Harbour in their name.
 Business North Harbour was unhappy with the name change to Rosedale, describing the name as a "stinker" due to the association with the Rosedale Wastewater Treatment Plant and former landfill located in the suburb.
 Some businesses in Rosedale use North Harbour in their names and as the suburb in their addresses.

 This area of the suburb is also sometimes referred to as Interplex, arising from the 47 hectare "interplex@albany" business park subdivision that commenced construction in 2001 and was completed in 2006.

 On the name of Rosedale, The New Zealand Geographic board states "the name for Rosedale has existed for many years, but the current boundary is newly defined.
 In 1961 new large Oxidation Ponds were built in the valley between Rosedale Road in the North and Sunset Road in the South.
 They were named Rosedale Oxidation Ponds and at that time were surrounded by rural holdings."
 Newspaper articles from the 1890s show that there was a Rosedale estate in the Albany area owned by the Stevenson family, where an orchard was cultivated.